It takes time and effort to nail all the Salesforce features.

 1. Instant messaging

-Just like any communication platform, Salesforce Chatter lets users instant message or direct message each other within the platform.
+Just like any communication platform, Salesforce Chatter makes it easy for users to instant message or direct message each other within the platform.

 2. Feeds and notifications